0x80/firestore-mobx/docs/observable-collection.md

 The `queryCreatorFn` receives the collection reference and should return a Firestore `Query`.
 It is re-applied automatically when the collection reference changes via `attachTo()`.

+When the reference is typed (e.g. `CollectionReference<Book>`), the generic `T` is inferred automatically — you don't need to specify it.

 ### Options

 | Option                  | Type      | Default | Description                                                                        |